Diversity and Inclusion

 Stereotyping is labelling people because they are members of a particular ‘visible’ group, and assuming that they have particular traits that are considered to be characteristics of that group.

 Positive action refers to strategies designed to counteract the effects of discrimination and help eradicate stereotyping.
-It aims to redress imbalance by providing extra help, exploring different approaches or promoting opportunities for disadvantaged groups (for example, using a female coach to lead training sessions designed specifically to encourage participation by female players).
+It aims to redress imbalance by providing extra help, exploring different approaches or promoting opportunities for disadvantaged groups.

 Dignity demands respectful, fair and humane behaviour.
 It is central to the Club’s approach.